ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 *"And does the bond feel a way to you—hot, maybe cold?"*

-Dain parts his lips and sucks a quick breath in through his teeth, *"With Cath normally I feel.. winds, depending on our moods.
+Dain parts his lips and sucks a quick breath in through his teeth, *"With Cath normally I feel... winds, depending on our moods.
 When I speak with Thoirt it's nice, like I'm suspended in water that's perfectly matched to my body temperature,"* his eyes dart around, *"and with you everything is just warm.
 But sometimes I feel like I'm melting."*

 *"I can't tell if I'm melting into you or because of you sometimes."* shyly, she admits, *"I guess either way it's fine."*

-His laugh this time is breathy and through his nose, "Occasionally you think of something that makes me feel gouged.
+His laugh this time is breathy and through his nose, *"Occasionally you think of something that makes me feel gouged.
 Like...
 I'm just empty on the inside."*

 *"For you it's cold.
 It's freezing and that light that I always see there snuffs out."* She drops her head to his chest, *"It scares me, being there in the dark by myself when you should be there with me."*